NathanMarq/scaffold/README.md

 It is kept running using Monit, which will keep it running through errors and problems (see nodeservermonit.conf for more info)

 Both of these were from the tutorial [HERE](http://howtonode.org/deploying-node-upstart-monit)

+## @TODO: ##

+* add a Monit Cronjob to run periodically, to make sure Monit stays running
+* add some way to restart the server automatically when server files are changed